mirkobunse/qunfold/README.md

-# qunfold | Algorithms for Quantification and Unfolding
+# qunfold | Quantification & Unfolding

-This Python package implements our unified framework of quantification and unfolding algorithms.
+This Python package implements our unified framework of algorithms for quantification and unfolding.

 ## Development / unit testing

-During development, run tests locally with the `unittest` package.
+Run tests locally with the `unittest` package.

 ```
 python -m venv venv